 Next, you can copy this free Job Board Template into your Airtable account to work off or follow along as reference.

-Step 2: Creating Job Board
+Step 2: Creating the Job Board

 Now that we have our jobs ready to go on Airtable, we'll be creating our listing on Pory.
 Pory is a platform for creating applications on top of Airtable using drag and drop blocks.
 It also provides your users with accounts and the ability to edit information.